 The BS in Music Education requires a total of 127 credit units (108 credit units are devoted to music, music education, psychology, and professional education requirements; 19 credit units are devoted to College of Arts and Sciences requirements) and is designed for education professional teachers of music education in K-12 schools.
 Music education majors must demonstrate piano keyboard proficiency as part of their Basic Skills and Pedagogy requirement.
 The program meets the requirements of the Ohio Department of Education to prepare students to take state-mandated teacher exams (Ohio Assessments for Educators) and apply for teacher licensure.
 Graduates are eligible for a Multi-Age License in Music in Ohio and over 40 reciprocating states.

 Find detailed program requirements, course distribution, and a sample plan of study in the General Bulletin.

 Teacher Education and Departmental Honors

 Teacher Education is offered through the College of Arts and Sciences, which is the academic home of the department and programs that prepare students to become teachers.

 Music education majors who maintain a GPA of 3.75 or above in the major and receive high scores on their Teacher Work Sample (TWS) can earn Department Honors by a vote of the music education faculty.

 Additional information about the teacher licensure program for music education and departmental honors can be found in the General Bulletin.

-The BS in Music Education requires submission of the Common Application with corresponding Music Arts Supplement (digital questionnaire and video audition) on an acceptable primary instrument or voice and a live interview/performance audition (by invitation of the music education faculty) for entrance to the major.
+The BS in Music Education requires submission of the Common Application or Coalition with Scoir with corresponding Music Arts Supplement (digital portfolio in the area of music) on an acceptable primary instrument or voice and a live interview/performance audition (by invitation of the music education faculty) for entrance to the major.

 More information about the undergraduate admission and audition process is provided on the Undergraduate Application Procedures webpage.